Faith Over Fear Is A Powerful Choice

 I know I have been talking about this a lot; but, I never realized the amount faith that I actually hang onto and at the same time just how quickly that faith can go away and turn into fear.

-Some of my biggest fears are in front of me.
+Some of my biggest fears are in front of me & faith is harder to find.

 It’s crazy how life seems to work that way.
-My life boat gets to smooth sailing for awhile and then something negative always seems to get in the way.
+My life boat gets to smooth sailing for awhile and then a massive wave comes to take over.
+Or something else seems to get in the way.

-Negativity was trying to win its place in my life once again.
+Fear is trying to win its place in my life again.

 The endless sobbing last night drained me pretty well, and maybe that’s what I needed.
 I woke up and decided today that I won’t let it win.